 Odds represent the likelihood of an outcome occurring.
 In sports betting, each team is assigned odds that represent the likelihood of them winning the game.
 When the odds for two teams are even, meaning 1 to 1, it means that each team is equally as likely to win the game.
 If Team A is assigned 2 to 1 odds, it means Team B is twice as likely to win.
 If Team A is assigned 10 to 1 odds, it means Team B is ten times as likely to win.

 Odds are typically expressed with a positive or negative sign in front of them and are not written as 2 to 1 or 3 to 1.

 How do Plus and Minus Odds Work?

 In a betting line between two teams, the team expected to win, or favorite, will have minus or negative odds.
-This means for every dollar wagered you will win less than a dollar if your bet wins.
+This means for every dollar wagered, you will earn less than a dollar if your bet wins.
 The team expected to lose, or underdog, will have positive or plus odds.
-This means for every dollar you wager you will win more than a dollar if your bet wins.
+This means for every dollar you wager, you will gain more than a dollar if your bet wins.

 The table below shows an NHL game where the Boston Bruins are favorited to beat the St. Louis Blues.

 |Boston Bruins||-150||$1||$1.67 ($1 bet + .67 cent won)|

 |Boston Bruins||-150||$10||$16.67 ($10 bet + $6.67 won)||St. Louis Blues||+130||$1||$2.30 ($1 bet + $1.30 won)|

 |St. Louis Blues||+130||$10||$23 ($10 bet + $13 won)|